 This mainboard automatically determines the CPU clock frequency and system bus frequency for the kind of processor that you install.
-You may be able to change these automatic settings by making changes to jumpers on the mainboard, or changing the settings in the system Setup Utility.
+You may be able to change these automatic settings by changing the settings in the system Setup Utility.
 We strongly recommend that you do not overclock the mainboard to run processors or other components faster than their rated speed.